jtatum/colloquy-speech/README.rst

   Display a list of available voices

 /speech voice
-  Select a speaking voice, for instance /speech voice Agnes
+  Select a speaking voice, for instance /speech voice agnes

+/speech nick on
+  Speak the nick as well

+/speech nick off
+  Do not speak the nick

 /speech help
   Produce a list of all commands available in the speech plugin.